Toctave/pathtracer/README.md

 - Multi-threading

 ### To do :
+- ~Faster BVH build times & smarter heuristics~
 - Complex BSDFs
-- Faster BVH build times & smarter heuristics
 - Scene-wide BVHs

 ## Building

-The only dependency is SDL2, for simple cross-platform window management, and stb_image (included in the source) for writing image files.
+The only dependencies are SDL2, for simple cross-platform window management, and stb_image (included in the source) for writing image files.

     git clone https://github.com/Toctave/pathtracer.git
     cd pathtracer